cyber-dojo/versioner/README.md

 - The custom/exercises/languages start-point entries are image names.
 - The remaining core-service entries are commit shas and image tags.
 - The tag is always the first seven chars of the sha.
-- To run your own web service forked from [web](https://github.com/cyber-dojo/web) specify its tag **and** its image name.
+- To run your own web service specify its tag **and** its image name.
 For example:
   ```bash
   $ export CYBER_DOJO_WEB_IMAGE=turtlesec/web
   $ export CYBER_DOJO_WEB_TAG=84d6d0e